mattatanner/MFCodeSample/README.md

 Open the solution
-Open MFCodeSample.sln in Visual Studio.
+Open BookListCodeSample.sln in Visual Studio.

 Restore dependencies
 Visual Studio should automatically restore NuGet packages.
 If not, right-click the solution and select Restore NuGet Packages.